-MySQL server version 5 and up supports stored procedures with the SQL 2003 stored procedure syntax.
+MySQL 5.0 and higher supports stored procedures with the SQL 2003 stored procedure syntax.

 A stored procedure is a set of SQL statements that is stored in the server.
 Clients make a single call to the stored procedure, passing parameters that can influence the procedure logic and query conditions, rather than issuing individual hardcoded SQL statements.

 Stored procedures can be particularly useful in situations such as the following: